 - Transfer credits from an accredited college(s) will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations.

 - Forgiven classes will not be factored into the GPA.
 A class is automatically forgiven one time using the second attempt grade for GPA.
-If the class is repeated more than twice the GPA will count in all additional attempts.
-All forgiven classes will be factored in the completion rate.
-If a passing grade was earned in the class that was forgiven, the hours are no longer counted as earned or passed hours.
+All forgiven and repeats will be factored in maximum timeframe calculations.
+For the completion rate, if a passing grade was earned in the class that was forgiven, the hours are no longer counted as earned or passed hours.
 In addition, a student can only repeat a successfully-passed class using federal aid once.

 - Developmental Education Classes will be factored into the GPA, completion rate, and maximum timeframe calculations.

 - Dropped courses during the add/drop period will not be factored into GPA, completion rate, or maximum timeframe calculations.